Columbia Journal of Transnational Law

 The Columbia Journal of Transnational Law is a law review edited and published by students at Columbia Law School.
-The journal publishes scholarly articles and student notes on issues of transnational law.
+One of the oldest student-run international law journals in the United States, it publishes scholarly articles and student notes on issues of transnational law.

 Ranking and Citations

-The Columbia Journal of Transnational Law is the second-highest-ranked and second-most-cited journal at Columbia Law School.
+The Columbia Journal of Transnational Law is the highest-ranked and most-cited specialty journal at Columbia Law School.
+It is listed among the Peace Palace Library's top international law journals.

-The journal has been cited by the Supreme Court of the United States, the First Circuit Court of Appeals, the Second Circuit Court of Appeals, and numerous other federal appellate and district courts.
+The journal has been cited by the Supreme Court of the United States, the First Circuit Court of Appeals, the Second Circuit Court of Appeals, the United States Court of International Trade, and numerous other federal appellate and district courts.
+The journal has also been cited by the Permanent Court of Arbitration and the World Bank's International Centre for Settlement of Investment Disputes, as well as by separate and dissenting opinions of the International Court of Justice and International Tribunal for the Law of the Sea.

+Several States, including Canada, Costa Rica, India, Israel, Nigeria, the United States, and South Africa, have also cited to the Journal in their written submissions, memorials, and counter-memorials to the International Court of Justice in respect of several landmark contentious cases and advisory opinions, including the Legality of the Threat or Use of Nuclear Weapons, Wall and the South West Africa Advisory Opinions.

 History

 The Columbia Journal of Transnational Law was created by Wolfgang G. Friedmann and a group of Columbia law students belonging to the Columbia Society of International Law.
 The first volume, published in 1961 under the name the Bulletin of the Columbia Society of International Law, consisted of informal discussions of international legal questions.
 The second volume, published in 1963 under the title International Law Bulletin, adopted the tradition of the scholarly law review.

 During its second decade, the journal expanded publication to three issues per year, experimented with themed issues, and published some of the early proceedings of the Friedmann Conference which is held annually at Columbia Law School.
-By the beginning of its third decade, the journal’s themed issues—entire issues dedicated to the examination of current international law problems—became regular publications.
-These topical issues have examined international taxation, international trade embargoes and boycotts, China’s legal development, sovereign debt rescheduling, socialist law and international satellite communications.
+By the beginning of its third decade, the journal's themed issues—entire issues dedicated to the examination of current international law problems—became regular publications.
+These topical issues have examined international taxation, international trade embargoes and boycotts, China's legal development, sovereign debt rescheduling, socialist law and international satellite communications.

 Organizational structure and staff

 The Columbia Journal of Transnational Law is published by The Columbia Journal of Transnational Law Association, Inc., a New York corporation.
-The corporation is overseen by a board of directors of 17 members.
-The journal is further assisted by a board of advisors consisting of 10 members.
-The 2019-2020 editorial staff for Volume 59 consists of 23 student editors and 42 staff members.
+The corporation is overseen by a board of directors of 18 members.
+The journal is further assisted by a board of advisors consisting of 9 members.
+The 2023-2024 editorial staff for Volume 62 consists of 29 student editors and 41 staff members.